-Palbociclib shows promising results in patients with hormone receptor-positive metastatic breast cancerApril 7th, 2014 in Cancer /
+Palbociclib shows promising results in patients with hormone receptor-positive metastatic breast cancerApril 7, 2014 in Medicine & Health / Cancer

 The drug palbociclib, an inhibitor of cyclin-dependent kinases (CDK) 4 and 6, significantly improved progression-free survival when administered as a first-line treatment in patients with hormone receptor-positive, metastatic breast cancer, according to phase II results of the study PALOMA-1, presented here at the AACR Annual Meeting 2014, April 5-9.

 "This study grew out of a strong initial preclinical observation made a few years ago that hormone receptor-positive breast cancer cells are dependent on CDK-4/6 for their growth, and that these cancers are sensitive to inhibition of CDK-4/6," said Richard S. Finn, M.D., an associate professor of medicine at University of California, Los Angeles (UCLA).
 "Further, a small lead-in phase I study conducted prior to this phase II trial showed that palbociclib and the antiestrogen drug letrozole could be given safely as a combination, with manageable side effects and also showed preliminary signs of good efficacy.

 "The palbociclib and letrozole combination demonstrated a significantly improved clinical outcome for patients who had hormone receptor-positive, metastatic breast cancer in this phase II trial," added Finn.
 "Two prominent reasons for this success are: we identified a subpopulation of breast cancer patients—hormone receptor-positive, HER2-negative breast cancer patients—who are most likely to benefit, and we have a significantly improved, second-generation CDK-4/6 inhibitor, which is very specific and efficient in its ability to block CDK-4/6, leading to less toxicity."